17 Things That Could Get Your Checked Luggage Flagged by the TSA

 For a different kind of luggage mishap on your flight, find out how to get a lost luggage reimbursement, just in case your bags don’t make it to their destination.

-- Lorie Dankers, a TSA spokesperson for the Western U.S. region
+- Lorie Dankers is a TSA spokesperson for the Western U.S. region, where she discloses information about the TSA’s procedures and programs.

-- TSA: “Can you pack your meds in a pill case and more questions answered”
+- Transportation Security Administration: “Can you pack your meds in a pill case and more questions answered”